jo-tools/createshortcut/README.md

 1. Windows: Using ```OLEObject``` for [Windows Script Host](https://docs.microsoft.com/en-us/troubleshoot/windows-client/admin-development/create-desktop-shortcut-with-wsh)
 2. macOS: Declares using ```NSURL```'s [writeBookmarkData](https://developer.apple.com/documentation/foundation/nsurl/1408532-writebookmarkdata?language=objc)
 3. Linux: Writes a ```Desktop Launch File```
-   *Note: Depending on the Linux Distribution you need to manually right click the created file and choose 'Allow Launching'.*
+   * *Depending on the Linux Distribution you need to manually right click the created file and choose 'Allow Launching'.*
+   * *If saved to `~/.local/share/applications/` with filename matching exactly the executable name you then should be able to launch the app using the application Launcher of the operating system.
+And if saved there, the icon in the side bar will show for the app.*

 ### ScreenShots
 Windows: **Shortcut**